VernonGrant/gnu-c-language-manual/markdown/Pointers-and-Arrays.md

 pointer and the other an integer; it does not matter which comes first.

-Since indexing with square brackets is defined in terms of addition and dereference, that too is symmetrical.
+Since indexing with square brackets is defined in terms of addition and dereferencing, that too is symmetrical.
 Thus, you can write `3[array]` and it is equivalent to `array[3]`.
 However, it would be foolish to write `3[array]`, since it has no advantage and could confuse people who read the code.

-It may seem like a discrepancy that the definition `*(a + b)` requires a pointer, but `array[3]` uses an array value instead.
+It may seem like a discrepancy that the definition `*(a + b)` requires a pointer, while `array[3]` uses an array value instead.
 Why is this valid?
-The name of the array, when used by itself as an expression (other than in `sizeof`), stands for a pointer to the arrays's zeroth element.
+The name of the array, when used by itself as an expression (other than in `sizeof`), stands for a pointer to the array's zeroth element.
 Thus, `array + 3` converts `array` implicitly to `&array[0]`, and the result is a pointer to element 3, equivalent to `&array[3]`.

-Since square brackets are defined in terms of such addition, `array[3]` first converts `array` to a pointer.
+Since square brackets are defined in terms of such an addition, `array[3]` first converts `array` to a pointer.
 That's why it works to use an array directly in that construct.

 ------------------------------------------------------------------------

-Next: [Pointer Arithmetic at Low Level](Pointer-Arithmetic-Low-Level.md), Previous: [Pointer Arithmetic](Pointer-Arithmetic.md), Up: [Pointers](Pointers.md) [Contents](index.md#SEC_Contents "Table of contents")
+Next: [Pointer Arithmetic at Low-Level](Low_002dLevel-Pointer-Arithmetic.md), Previous: [Pointer Arithmetic](Pointer-Arithmetic.md), Up: [Pointers](Pointers.md) [Contents](index.md#SEC_Contents "Table of contents")